ircv3/ircv3-specifications/extensions/chathistory.md

 The `chathistory` extension adds an optional `draft/msgid` to the `chathistory` batch reply.

 Clients MUST support the [`batch`][batch] and [`server-time`][server-time] capabilities.
-Clients SHOULD support the [`draft/labeled-response`][draft/labeled-response] and [`draft/msgid`][draft/msgid] capabilities.
+Clients SHOULD support the [`draft/labeled-response`][draft/labeled-response] and [`draft/message-tags`][draft/message-tags] capabilities.

-When a client with the above mentioned capabilities requests `chathistory` content from the server (using the `CHATHISTORY` command outlined below), the server should return to the client a single batch containing a number of desired raw IRC lines equal to the `message_count` parameter specified, ending directly before the given timestamp for a negative `message_count`, after the number of messages specified for a positive `message_count`, or with the message directly proceeding the one with the specified `draft/msgid`.
-The raw IRC lines should be formatted and returned to the client as they were originally, with the addition of the above capability tags.
+When a client with the above mentioned capabilities requests `chathistory` content from the server (using the `draft/CHATHISTORY` command outlined below), the server SHOULD return to the client a single batch containing raw IRC lines starting with and exluduing the `start` parameter and up to and including the message at the `end` parameter.
+The raw IRC lines SHOULD be formatted and returned to the client as they were originally, with the addition of the above capability tags.

-The `server-time` should be the time at which the message was received from the IRC server and the `batch id` a unique ID for the entire batch. `draft/label` SHOULD be included and MUST be a unique ID used to identify the `chathistory` request and any replies.
+The `server-time` SHOULD be the time at which the message was received from the IRC server and the `batch id` a unique ID for the entire batch. `draft/label` SHOULD be included and MUST be a unique ID used to identify the `chathistory` request and any replies.
 A `draft/msgid` to identify each individual message MUST be the `draft/msgid` included when each message was first received from the IRC server.

 ### `CHATHISTORY` Command
-Chathistory content can be requested by the client to the server by sending the `CHATHISTORY` command to the server.
-A `batch` must be returned by the server.
-If no content exists to return, an empty batch should be returned to avoid the client waiting for a reply.
-Command support is sent to the client as the RPL_ISUPPORT 005 numeric `:irc.host 005 nick CHATHISTORY=max_message_count :are supported by this server`
+`CHATHISTORY` content can be requested by the client to the server by sending the `draft/CHATHISTORY` command to the server.
+A `batch` MUST be returned by the server.
+If no content exists to return, an empty batch SHOULD be returned to avoid the client waiting for a reply.
+Command support is sent to the client as the RPL_ISUPPORT 005 numeric `:irc.host 005 nick draft/CHATHISTORY=max_message_count :are supported by this server`

-Both the `message_count` and `max_message_count` MUST be non-zero integers and `max_message_count` MUST be positive.
-The client should not request a `message_count` with an absolute value greater than the `max_message_count` parameter sent in the command.
-If the `message_count` absolute value exceeds the `max_message_count`, server should return a number of lines equal to the `max_message_count` and the appropriate warning as described below.
+Both the `message_count` and `max_message_count` MUST be integers. `message_count` MUST be a non-zero and `max_message_count` MUST be greater than or equal to zero.
+The client SHOULD not request a `message_count` with an absolute value greater than the `max_message_count` parameter sent in the command.

+Both the `start` and `end` parameters support `draft/msgid` and `timestamp`.
+The `end` parameter also accepts a `message_count`.
+If the number of lines between the `start` and `end` parameters exceeds the `max_message_count`, the server SHOULD return a number of lines equal to the `max_message_count` and the appropriate warning as described below.
+A `max_message_count` of 0 indicates that no maximum exists.

+A positive `message_count` or tag `draft/msgid` prepended with a `+` indicates the client is requesting content after the `start`.
+A negative  `message_count` or `draft/msgid` tag prepended with a `-` indicates the client is requested content before the specified `start`.

+The `target` parameter specifies a single channel or query from which history SHOULD be retrieved.
+Wildcards or multiple targets are not supported.

 #### Format
+`chathistory` uses the following generic format:

+    @draft/label=ID draft/CHATHISTORY <target> <start> <end>

 The `chathistory` content can requested using timestamps:

-    @draft/label=ID CHATHISTORY target timestamp=YYYY-MM-DDThh:mm:ss.sssZ message_count
+    @draft/label=ID draft/CHATHISTORY <target> timestamp=YYYY-MM-DDThh:mm:ss.sssZ message_count=<message_count>

 Alternatively, content can be requested using a `draft/msgid`:

-    @draft/label=ID CHATHISTORY target draft/msgid=ID message_count

-If `message_count` is positive, content MUST be retrieved from after and not including the specified timestamp or `draft/msgid`.
-If the `message_count` is negative, content MUST be retrieved from before the specified timestamp or `draft/msgid`.
+    @draft/label=ID draftCHATHISTORY <target> draft/msgid=<message_id> timestamp=<timestamp>

+Content can also be requested up to a specified timestamp or `draft/msgid` in place of the `message_count`.
+The start and end parameter types do not have to match:

+    @draft/label=ID draftCHATHISTORY <target> timestamp=<timestamp> +draft/msgid=<message_id>

 #### Errors and Warnings
-If the server receives an improperly formatted `CHATHISTORY` command, the `CMD_INVALID` error code should be returned.
+If the server receives a`draft/CHATHISTORY` command with missing parameters, the `ERR_NEEDMOREPARAMS` error code SHOULD be returned.

-If the absolute value of `message_count` exceeds the `max_message_count`, warn code `MAX_MSG_COUNT_EXCEEDED` should be returned.
-The command should continue to be processed as described above.
+If the number of lines between the `start` and `end` parameters exceeds the `max_message_count`, warn code `MAX_MSG_COUNT_EXCEEDED` SHOULD be returned.
+The command SHOULD continue to be processed as described above.

-If no `chathistory` exists to return, the server should return the appropriate error code. `ACCESS_DENIED` should be sent if the user requests content they do not have permission to view.
+If the target has no `chathistory` content to return or the user does not have permission to view the requested content, `ERR_NOSUCHNICK` or `ERR_NOSUCHCHANNEL` SHOULD be returned accordingly.

 ### Examples
 The examples below are written with `draft/msgid` and `draft/label` tags included.
 These tags are recommended.